Two Means to an End Goal: Connecting Explainability and Contestability in the Regulation of Public Sector AI: Introduction

 We formulate two challenges that impede the implementation of explainability and contestability.
-First, both explainability and contestability are polysemic and require differentiation, as XAI, design, and legal research all employ the same terms but do not necessarily refer to the same concepts.
+First, both explainability and contestability are polysemic---they take multiple meanings depending on context---and require differentiation, as XAI, design, and legal research all employ the same terms but do not necessarily refer to the same concepts.
 Furthermore, the concrete realization of both principles depends on the involved actors~\cite{hoffman_explainable_2023}, domain~\cite{wang21}, and use-case setting~\cite{bove2022}.
-This multiplicity of meaning excludes a one-size-fits-all approach~\cite{freiesleben2023, phillips_four_2021} and instead requires guidelines that can be applied in a variety of contexts~\cite{maxwell_meaningful_2023}.
+This multiplicity of meaning and realization excludes a one-size-fits-all approach~\cite{freiesleben2023, phillips_four_2021} and instead requires guidelines that can be applied in a variety of contexts~\cite{maxwell_meaningful_2023}.
 And second, AI in high-stakes scenarios is a comparably new phenomenon, with both theoretical background and regulatory oversight still in development.
 Consequently, there are few best practices and guidance that can aid in the implementation of contestability~\cite{alfrink2024envisioning, kaminski2021right, lyons_whats_2022} and interdisciplinary approaches to the creation of legislation have only begun to be mapped out~\cite{nahar_regulating_2024}.
 Closing this gap between regulation and implementation requires policy-making that is evidence-informed~\cite{mair_understanding_2019}, i.e., that is supported by research that bridges disciplines and provides empirical grounding.

-To this end, we present findings from a task-based interview study with 14 interdisciplinary experts in AI regulation.
-Participants engaged in a card-sorting activity, analyzed a welfare allocation AI use case, and reflected on a graph representing the research landscape of explainability and contestability.
-Our findings highlight distinctions between descriptive and normative explainability, judicial and non-judicial contestation channels, and individual and collective contestation action.
-Participants further defined the intersection of explainability and contestability in their capacity to improve citizen empowerment and highlighted that both principles are not effective if the underlying policy governing a system's deployment is flawed.
-In the analysis of our findings, we are guided by the following research questions.
+To this end, our work is guided by the following research questions: